Why could my DWG file not be processed?

 - Upload your file to smino platform

-file has to be uploaded again to the plaform, and check the drawing should be processed.
+The error-free version of the DWG file has to be uploaded again to the plaform, and check the drawing should be processed.

-file, allowing it to be opened in smino viewer.
+These steps should help you recover and optimize a corrupted DWG file, allowing it to be opened in smino viewer.
 Regularly purging and auditing your drawings as part of your workflow can also help prevent future corruption issues.

 If these steps do not resolve the problem, it may be necessary to consult us for further assistance or consider restoring an earlier backup of the file.